BLUE CREEK CANINE, DOG TRAINING, BILLINGS

 Stimulation for animals, just like humans, is not a luxury but a necessity!

-A few easy enrichment activities you can play with your puppy is, hide and seek with his food, toss the food in the yard for your puppy to sniff and find, use a snuffle mat, or some of the variety of kibble/treat dispensing toys available on the market today.
+A few easy enrichment activities you can play with your puppy is, hide and seek with his food, toss the food in the yard for your puppy to sniff and find, use a snuffle mat, or some of the variety of kibble/treat dispensing toys and puzzles available on the market today.

 If you are interested in a variety of cheap DIY enrichment activities, look into my Online Canine Enrichment Self-study course here.
 You will get access to 13 instructional videos with a variety of difficulty that you can easily implement in your daily activities with your puppy.
 Use coupon code: PUPPY50 to get a 50% discount on this Enrichment course.